Polishing Film Type Edge Polishing

 Surface polishing

-Remove surface irregularities, flatten surface.
+Remove surface irregularities and flatten the surface.

 Cleaning / Inspection